 Is Taj Mahal Overrated or Worth Visiting?
 What You Need to Know about Taj Mahal Before Visiting

-To be honest, the only reason I visited the Taj Mahal was to earn bragging rights.
-After all, it is one of the 7 New Wonders of the World (which increases its bragworthiness by at least tenfold).
+To be honest, the only reason I visited the Taj Mahal was for bragging rights.
+After all, it’s one of the Seven New Wonders of the World, and that alone increases its brag value by at least tenfold.

-When I travel, I’m most interested in nature, food, and local experiences.
-Buildings don’t hold that much appeal for me.
-But you can’t really say you’ve been to India if you don’t have a picture in front of the Taj Mahal, can you?
+When I travel, I’m usually drawn to nature, food, and local experiences.
+Buildings don’t excite me all that much.
+But you can’t really say you’ve been to India without a photo in front of the Taj Mahal, right?

-Arguably the most beautiful building in the world, the Taj Mahal is an ivory-white marble mausoleum comprising a 42-acre complex, which includes a mosque and a guest house, surrounded by gardens.
+Arguably the most beautiful building in the world, the Taj Mahal is an ivory-white marble mausoleum sitting inside a 42-acre complex that includes a mosque, a guest house, and formal Mughal gardens.

-It was built in the 17th century by a Mughal emperor called Shah Jahan to honor his late wife Mumtaz Mahal.
-Because of this backstory, the Taj Mahal is often considered a monument of love.
+It was built in the 17th century by the Mughal emperor Shah Jahan in memory of his late wife Mumtaz Mahal, which is why it’s often called the ultimate monument of love.

 1. The Taj Mahal has near-perfect symmetry, from the main dome and surrounding minarets, to the gardens and canals.